-How to Get Rid of Slugs in the Garden
+How Do I Get Rid of Slugs in My Garden?

 Before you begin your attempt at exterminating slugs from your garden, try to deter them from coming into the area by changing your watering schedule.
 Slugs are attracted to damp conditions, so don’t water your garden in the evening.
 It makes the perfect conditions for slugs to come out and feast.
 Instead water during the hot sun of the day, making sure there is enough time for the surface area of your garden to dry out completely.

 2. Use Ammonia to Kill Slugs

 Household ammonia not only kills slugs but, at the dilution ratio discussed below, actually provides a source of nitrogen that plants absorb through their leaves.
 So it’s good for your plants.

 - Mix 1 part ammonia with 5 parts water in a watering can.
 I have seen suggestions for stronger solutions, but with a 1:5 ratio, there is a smaller chance of burning the tender foliage of the plants you are trying to protect.

 - At dawn or dusk, walk around your garden and water all the plants in sight.